dev-jey/thesaurus-api/README.md

 Also, there will be another function that allows you to search for the synonyms/antonyms of a different definition of the word you are searching for (right now those are hidden in different tabs, but I should be able to fix that by changing the beautifulsoup selector to div#synonyms-[1,2,3, etc.].

 ## Special Thanks
-To [James](https://github.com/jaykm/) for the idea to just use rstrip instead of something much more complicated to single-out a entry's relevanceLevel.
+To [James](https://github.com/jaykm/) for the idea to just use rstrip() instead of something much more complicated to single-out an entry's relevanceLevel.